-The decline of the ability of the American educational system to effectively educate American youth has been noted to effectively educate American youth has been noted and anguished over for decades.
-Many students pass through the system without having had the opportunity to reach their potential.
+The decline of the ability of the American educational system to effectively educate American youth has been noted and anguished over for decades.
+Many students pass through the system without having had the opportunity to reach their full potential.
 A few of them realize that the educational system has let them down; most are plagued by a sense of personal inadequacy.

 Learning to Learn

-For the past 25 years, I’ve been on a mission to turn round that dark side of learning.
-I show students how to get into the top schools like Berkeley and Stanford.
-I’ve cracked the code for the SAT and ACT, and regularly help kids get into the top ten percentile.
-In particular, I’m showing students how to get better grades by learning to learn.
-Many students fail because they find themselves caught between teachers, parents, and extracurricular activities.
-Most classroom learning provides no training or direction in assisting students to integrate the pieces of the things they are learning with the lives they are living.
-I’m attacking the problem at its roots–equipping students to integrate learning into their lives.
+For the past 25 years, Accelerated has been on a mission to turn round that dark side of learning.
+I have cracked the code to standardized testing and can show students how to get into top schools like Berkeley and Stanford.
+In particular, I am showing students how to get better grades by learning to learn.
+Many students fail because they find themselves caught between teachers, parents, and extracurricular activities, having no training or direction in how to merge what they have learned with the lives they are leading.
+I believe in attacking the problem at its roots and equipping students to integrate learning into their lives.

-I frequently see dramatic turnarounds.
-For example, I recently helped a student to complete an entire second semester of Algebra.
-After failing his high school course, he ended up scoring a final of 96% after only eight days of studying with me.
-The remarkable achievement came, in part, because I created a space in which it was safe for the student to ask questions so that he could thoroughly master the material instead of pretending a comprehension he didn’t actually possess.
+Students frequently display dramatic turnarounds.
+I recently helped a student, who had failed high school Algebra, to complete an entire second semester of the same course.
+He ended up scoring a final of 96% after only eight days of working with Accelerated.
+The remarkable achievement came, in part, because I created a space in which it was safe for the student to ask questions so that he could thoroughly master the material instead of pretending a comprehension he did not actually possess.

-While teachers and administrators give so much energy and attention to teaching teens, they are often limited by lack of funding and resources with the result that personalized attention to each individual’s need is sacrificed in the interest of moving the class forward.
-Some students fail to develop the ability to identify what they don’t understand.
-When you confidently know what you don’t know, you can figure out how to learn it.
-As philosophy professor, George Boas, observed, “Education is learning what you didn’t know you didn’t know.
+Teachers and administrators are often limited by their lack of funding or resources, so personalized attention to each individual’s need is sacrificed in the interest of moving the class forward.
+These students fail to develop the ability to identify what they don’t understand.
+Only when they confidently understand what knowledge they lack, can they figure out how to learn it.
+As a philosophy professor, George Boas, observed, “Education is learning what you didn’t know you didn’t know.”

-Conventional wisdom leads to the belief that learning is over when information has been delivered and the lecture is ended.
-But I’ve found that the process is not simply about acquiring masses of information because life is more like Google than it is like the Encyclopedia Britannica.
-Nothing is laid out neatly for our convenience, but people who can comfortably identify what they don’t know but know how to find that information—and how to integrate it into knowledge they already possess—can learn anything.
-There’s nothing such a person can’t learn.
+I have found that the process of learning is not simply about acquiring masses of information because life is more like Google than it is like the Encyclopedia Britannica.
+Nothing is laid out neatly for students’ convenience, but people who can comfortably identify, find and integrate the information they do not know into knowledge they already possess can learn anything.

-I’m on a personal mission to assist teenagers on their life journeys by developing their internal and external resources and qualities.
-On the internal level, I’m helping them extend their sense of who they are by assisting them in achieving greater levels of success in their academic studies, professional careers, and in their sense of personal fulfillment.
-In the external level, they’re developing skills to manage themselves independently, to become self-propelling human beings, and to have resources that will assist in changing society and making the world a better place.
+I strive to assist teenagers in their life journeys by developing their internal and external resources and qualities.
+On an internal level, I assist them in achieving greater levels of success in their academic studies, professional careers, and sense of personal fulfilment.
+On an external level, students learn how to manage themselves independently, to become self-propelling human beings, and have resources that will assist them in making the world a better place.

-I believe students really need to learn how to learn.
-The acquisition of any specific information isn’t as important as the skills needed to self-motivate, self-manage, feed one’s curiosity, and continue to learn.
-Teens who develop these long term skills are the ones who get better grades, enjoy a greater level of focus, passion, and drive—and ultimately achieve greater success in school and in life.
+At Accelerated, we believe students simply need to learn how to learn.
+The acquisition of specific information is not as important as the skills needed to self-motivate, self-manage, feed one’s curiosity while continuing to learn.
+Teens who develop these long term skills are the ones who get better grades, enjoy a higher level of focus, passion, and drive—and ultimately achieve greater success in school and in life.

 My Own Learning

 My folks met and married while members of the Peace Corps teaching in Nigeria back in the early 1960’s.
-Both has a passion for history, teaching, community, and helping others.
-Throughout my childhood, my mom was editor for a San Francisco neighborhood newsletter, called “Miraloma Life,” that my friends and I delivered by hand to 10,000 people for many years.
+Both have a passion for history, teaching, community, and service.
+Throughout my childhood, my mom was an editor for a San Francisco neighbourhood newsletter, called “Miraloma Life,” that my friends and I delivered by hand to 10,000 people for many years.
 The newsletter included community activities and resources—listing my brother, my sister, and me for babysitting services.
 My parents continually involved me in community activities—from recycling to Boy Scouts.
-They have inspired me throughout my life with their ethic of changing the world through education, often through community action, but also often one person at a time.
+They have inspired me throughout my life with their ethic of changing the world through education, at times, through large-scale community action, but often one person at a time.

-I eventually completed two Bachelors’ degrees, from U.C.
+I eventually completed two Bachelor’s degrees, from U.C.
 Berkeley and the University of Oregon, in English and General Services with minors in Chemistry, Biology, Spanish, and Film.
-I also earned a Masters degree in Social Work from the University of Michigan, where I taught undergraduate classes.
+I later earned a Masters degree in Social Work from the University of Michigan, where I taught undergraduate classes.

 While attending school in Oregon I taught in a local community college, at a major SAT test prep center, and at a multiple subjects tutoring center.
-The experiences developed my awareness that tutoring was what I loved most.
-Traditional teaching required me to spend too much time on classroom management tasks of one kind or another and not on the teaching that was becoming my real passion.
+These experiences developed my awareness that tutoring was what I loved most.
+Traditional teaching required me to spend too much time on classroom management tasks and not on the teaching, which was becoming my real passion.

-While working with a single student, I could effectively spend my full time in actually teaching.
-Plus, I developed a great passion for watching students come to new understandings and insights—helping them to develop themselves personally through the things they were learning.
+While working with a single student, I could effectively spend all of my time actually teaching.
+Plus, I developed a great passion for watching students come to new understandings and insights—helping them to develop themselves personally through what they were learning.

 A Better Way to Learn